yuyhong23/pandas-challenge/README.md

   The HeroesOfPymoli folder contains:

-    - The jupyter notebook where my codes are for creating dataframes based on the csv file
+    - The jupyter notebook where my codes are for creating dataframes based on the csv file (a written description is at the end of the notebook)
     - Written report of three observable trends from the data in docx format
-    - Written report of three observable trends from the data in txt format
     - The Resources folder where the csv file is store

 # Process and Credits